ImplFerris/red-book/src/dht22/index.md

 ### DHT22 Sensor and Module
 The DHT22 is available in two forms: the bare sensor and a ready-to-use module.
 The bare sensor comes in a 4-pin package, but only three of those pins are needed.
 The module version is typically provided with just three pins, which are the ones actually needed for operation.

-One key difference is that the module includes an onboard pull-up resistor and a filtering capacitor.
-These help with signal stability and clean communication.
-The bare sensor does not include these components, so you will need to add them externally if you use the raw 4-pin sensor in your own circuit.

 1. **VCC** - Connects to 3.3V or 5V
 2. **Data** - Signal pin connected to a GPIO (pull-up resistor is already present on the board)
 3. **GND** - Ground

+One important difference between the DHT22 module and the bare sensor is the presence of an onboard pull-up resistor.
+On the module, this resistor is already connected between the data line and VCC, ensuring that the line reliably returns to a HIGH state when neither the microcontroller nor the sensor is actively pulling it LOW.
+This is essential for correct timing and stable communication.

+If you're using the raw 4-pin DHT22 sensor (without a breakout board), it does not include a pull-up resistor.
+In that case, you'll need to add an external resistor (typically 10kΩ) between the data pin and VCC to ensure proper operation.